pmoorman/growthcasts/collections/_intro/section3.md

 As a growth marketing consultant, I was able to help 4 startups scale *incredibly well.* All within less than 2 years:

-  – One company raised $20MM+ in funding
+* One company raised $20MM+ in funding
-  – Another company got acquired
+* Another company got acquired
+* A yoga studio *quadrupled* revenue with my help
-  – Another 2 companies achieved profitability, and kept scaling
+* Two more companies achieved profitability, and kept scaling

 Of course, those consulting gigs paid incredibly well.
 I was doing all the work while sitting in Bali or traveling the world… *yet the results kept rolling in.*